 Water & Sanitation

-- Global Water Challenge (GWC) is a coalition of leading organizations committed to achieving universal access to safe drinking water, sanitation and hygiene (WASH).
-GWC accelerates the delivery of safe water and sanitation through partnerships that catalyze financial support and drive innovation for sustainable solutions.
-Principal Donor Members of Global Water Challenge include Cargill, The Coca-Cola Company, The Dow Chemical Company, Ford Motor Company, Kimberly-Clark, Merck and the Wallace Genetic Foundation.
-The Global Environment & Technology Foundation serves as the executive secretariat of Global Water Challenge.
+- Founded in 2006, Global Water Challenge (GWC) is a coalition of leading organizations committed to achieving universal access to safe drinking water, sanitation and hygiene (WASH).
+With leading companies, civil society partners and governments, GWC accelerates the delivery of safe water and sanitation through partnerships that catalyze financial support and drive innovation for sustainable solutions.
+Through GWC’s innovative public-private partnerships, over 1 million people have been reached with clean water access.
+Leading supporters of Global Water Challenge include Cargill, The Coca-Cola Company, Dow, Ford Motor Company and the Wallace Genetic Foundation.
+The Global Environment & Technology Foundation serves as the executive secretariat.

 - In response to the severe water challenges faced by nearly 300 million Africans living without access to clean water, The Coca-Cola Foundation (TCCF) introduced the Replenish Africa Initiative (RAIN) in 2009.
 Backed by a $65MM investment, RAIN is TCCF’s contribution to helping Africa achieve the United Nations’ Sustainable Development Goals on clean water and sanitation access.
 By the end of 2020, RAIN aims to measurably improve the lives of at least six million people in Africa through water access sanitation and hygiene (WASH), productive use of water and watershed protection interventions.Specifically, RAIN aims to: measurably improve the lives of six million people in Africa through improved WASH; economically empower up to 250,000 women and youth through water-based initiatives; and return up to 18.5 billion liters of water to communities and nature.
 As of June 2019, RAIN has positively impacted nearly four million people across 41 countries.
 To learn more, watch the RAIN video for an overview of the program.